15 NJ Grants for Seniors You Can Apply for Today (2026 Guide)

 - Honorable or general discharge status

-- Need help with daily activities like bathing or dressing
+- Need for help with daily activities like bathing or dressing

 - Net worth under $159,239 as of December 2024

-Program guidelines extend coverage to unmarried surviving spouses of eligible veterans who were married at the veteran’s death.
+Coverage extends to unmarried surviving spouses of eligible veterans married at the veteran's death.

 - $1,794 for eligible veterans